 WELCOME TO CORNELIU CHISU OFFICIAL WEBSITE

 This needs to change.
-In GTA and particularly in Pickering Uxbridge we need to create more senior friendly housing, redevelop the Pickering Lands, establish a Nuclear research center, improve the waterfront, parks and green zones and modernize public transit and take better care of our community.
+In the GTA and particularly in Pickering Uxbridge we need to create more senior friendly housing, redevelop the Pickering Lands, establish a Nuclear research center, improve the waterfront, parks and green zones and modernize public transit and take better care of our community.

+We need to salvage what is salvageable.
+We need to look responsibly to the future to eliminate unnecessary and ill conceived lockdowns especially those affecting small business and community services.
 We need to act immediately to execute projects and cease these eternal studies that accomplish nothing.

 ABOUT CORNELIU CHISU, CD, P.Eng.